kbase/sample_service_validator_config/docs/build-and-deploy.md

 ## Generating Config Distribution

-A new generation process has been designed to replace the legacy process described above.
-Rather than generate the configs and include them in the repo directly, they are generated in the GitHub repository through a GitHub Action workflow, `.github/build-dist.yml`.
+A new process has been designed to replace the legacy process described above.
+Rather than generate the configs and include them in the repo directly, they are generated in the GitHub repository through a GitHub Action workflow, `.github/build-update-release.yml`.
 We refer to the set of generated files intended for external usage as the "distribution", or "dist" for short.

-The generated files are made available in special distribution branches, which are either created or updated by the workflow itself.
-This process is described in more detail below.
+The generated files are made available as an asset in a GitHub release.

-You may generate the distribution locally with just Docker.
+You may also generate the distribution locally with just Docker.

 The following command